January 25, 2018

 ______In the past, we have mailed returns back with no additional charge but this has proved very costly.
 Therefore, we will now be adding to the returns from $5 up to cover the additional expense.

 ______When your tax return is finished, you are given a copy for your files, and we can send the tax return to you in a PDF file for your records and printing as you deem necessary.
-If additional copies or faxes are necessary there is an additional $10 fee or $25 for larger or business returns.
+If additional copies or faxes are necessary there is an additional $25 fee or $30 for larger or business returns.
 Before you call the office asking us to fax a copy of your return to someone or make you another copy, please look for your copy.
-I will need that request in writing along with the additional fee before I can make any copies or fax any returns.
+I will need that request in writing along with the additional fee before I can make any copies, or fax or email any returns.

 ______If you have received letters from the IRS or NC throughout the year and you have not previously notified us please let us know.
 We ask that in the future you let us know as soon as they are received because most of these are time sensitive.
-We could lose your refund if you delay.
+You could lose your refund if you delay.
+There could be additional fees for us handling these letters depending on the subject matter.

 ______Complete the update sheet and checklist before coming in for appointments or you can send back early.
 This will eliminate coming in early for our appointments.